-Although Apple leaves the door open to possibly reintroduce the G4 Cube at a later date, this never happens and the computer is superseded by Apple’s upgrade to G5 processors and then Intel Core-based Macs.
+Although Apple leaves the door open to possibly reintroducing the remarkably clear G4 Cube at a later date, this never happens.
+The stylish computer is superseded by Apple’s upgrade to G5 processors and then Intel Core-based Macs.

 As the 20th century waned, Apple laid a beautiful square egg.

 The Power Mac G4 Cube, introduced in July 2000, delivered a fair amount of Apple computing power in a unique see-through enclosure made of acrylic glass.
 Designed by Jony Ive, the futuristic-looking Cube offered a glimpse of the sleek industrial design that would come to epitomize Apple’s upscale take on consumer technology.

 “I just remember it being this incredibly elegant, sexy machine that looked nothing like a computer,” said Randall Greenwell, director of photography at The Virginian-Pilot and a longtime Apple aficionado, in an email to Cult of Mac.

 LEGOs are one of the greatest toys ever invented.
 You can build pretty much anything you can dream of with them.
 Even a car.
 They’re amazing.

 We’ve seen tons of Apple-inspired LEGO projects over the last couple of years, from LEGO Apple Store replicas, to a working LEGO Mac Pro.
 There is no limit to the creativity you can achieve with LEGOs, but these best LEGO projects we’ve ever seen: